 The emergence of Co-operative Societies, 19th century

-After several failed attempts at co-operation elsewhere, the Rochdale Principles were established and in December 1844 opened their store to sell butter, sugar, flour, oatmeal, candles, and more.
+After several failed attempts at co-operation elsewhere, the Rochdale Principles were established and in December 1844 they opened their store to sell butter, sugar, flour, oatmeal, candles and more.
 Within 3 months, they had established themselves as the provider of quality goods and services.

 So, how does a Co-operative Society work?